 What makes them such a great pick?
 HubSpot integrates ad management with your CRM to find leads that are already interacting with your brand via your website and helps you create customized social campaigns that drive results.

 Their precise, in-depth segmentation leads to highly effective retargeting campaigns and automated ad sequences that capture, nurture, and retain your leads.

 Email Marketing and Newsletters

 Before you scoff at our recommendation for email marketing, you should first read about its renaissance in a post-pandemic marketing world.
-Yes, email marketing is a true comeback kid, and it’s one of the most effective lead gen tools in your inbox.
-But if you're worried that you’ll need a team of designers and IT to pull it off, we’ve got good news for you.
+Yes, email marketing is a true comeback kid, and it’s one of the most effective lead gen tools in your inbox, especially if you're looking to boost ROI.

 Blog Posts with CTAs